fabio90h/To-Do-App/README.md

 # Summary
-This app is able to keep track of you to do list as well as view the task that has been completed.
+A simple application with the ability to keep track of tasks and completed task

 # Goal
-This project was done to get myself more familiar applying react with redux.
+I developed this application to get more familiar with React with Redux.
+I used Redux to manage the states.

 # Functionality
 - Ability to create a To Do List